Advocacy requires measured diligence. I think as a person of action and act as one of thought.

 I am active in the legal community.
 My involvements outside the firm enable me to give back, keep me abreast of new legal developments locally and nationally, and introduce me to judges and elected officials.
 I frequently write about burgeoning business and intellectual property law topics.
 And I teach legal research and writing to rising attorneys as an adjunct professor at the University of Minnesota Law School.

-My experience consists of cases involving intricate contracts, schemes to defraud, environmental review, class actions, patents and trademarks, monopolization, unfair methods of business competition, and fiduciary duties—both at the trial court and appellate levels.
-I am adept at case strategy, depositions, brief writing, oral argument, and trial preparation.
+My experience consists of cases involving intricate contracts, schemes to defraud, environmental review, class actions, patents and trademarks, monopolization, unfair methods of business competition, and fiduciary duties.
+I am adept at case strategy, depositions, written discovery, brief writing, oral argument, and trial motions and preparation.
 I am also highly skilled at expert analysis, and I enjoy diving into the data.
 My litigation style is collaborative, creative, and proactive, and I make communicating with clients a top priority.

 While clerking, I developed a critical eye and attention to detail that ensures no stone is left unturned.
 I also witnessed successful advocacy techniques, which I incorporate into my practice.
 Throughout my time at Winthrop & Weinstine, I have also had the incredible honor and privilege to work closely with giants in the legal profession, and learn their strategies and methods for success both in and out of the courtroom.
 Founder and legendary trial attorney Robert ‘Bob’ Weinstine is one of my mentors, and I continue to work with him on pending matters.